lgessler/corpex-index/README.md

 `fst`](http://blog.burntsushi.net/transducers/), a fast
 regular expression matching engine (among other things).

-For my `corpex`'s use case it turned out to be utterly inappropriate, and non-performant, but I'm leaving it online just in case someone else can save some work using it.
+For my `corpex`'s use case it turned out to be utterly inappropriate and non-performant, but I'm leaving it online just in case someone else can save some work using it.

 # Setup